ariamprog/ariamprog/README.md

 ## 👩‍💻 About Me

-I'm a Front-End Developer based in Jeddah, Saudi Arabia, with a Diploma in Programming Technology.
+I'm a Front-End Developer based in Jeddah, Saudi Arabia, with a diploma in Web Programming and Development.

 I enjoy transforming ideas into modern, responsive, and accessible web experiences through clean code and thoughtful design.
 I’m passionate about continuous learning and building projects that solve real-world problems.